nuxt/website-v2/content/en/blog/going-dark-with-nuxtjs-color-mode.md

 ### Adding a dynamic component

-Now we can use a dynamic component which will check which icon to add depending on the colours in our data array.
+Now we can use a dynamic component which will check which icon to add depending on the colors in our data array.
 Lets replace the `{{color}}` text with this new component inside our `<li>`.

 ```html{}[components/ColorModePicker.vue]
 <component :is="`icon-${color}`" />